scaleway/serverless-gateway/README.md

 This image contains:

 - The Kong gateway running in DB-less mode.
-- A plugin exposing an `/auth` endpoint for authentication
+- A plugin exposing an `/token` endpoint for generating tokens
 - A plugin exposing an `/scw` endpoint for configuring routes to functions and containers as shown in the quick-start.

 ### Authentication
-Via the `/auth` endpoint on the container, we can generate authentication key(s) to authenticate against `/scw` calls.
+Via the `/token` endpoint on the container, we can generate tokens to authenticate against `/scw` calls.

 The generated key(s) will be uploaded into a bucket which its configuration is provided as secrets environment variables to the container:
 ```